INNOVATION & ENTREPRENEURSHIP

 - Biopharmaceutical Innovation Building: New 200,000-square-foot building that will fuel an unprecedented partnership between academia, industry, start-ups and federal and state agencies, serving as a catalyst for new jobs, spin-off companies and manufacturing facilities.
 Leadership donors, Board of Trustees member Carol A. Ammon ‘11H and Marie E. Pinizzotto, M.D. ’08M, have started the fundraising for this project with a cornerstone gift of $25 million to launch the initiative.

-- Newark Rail Transportation Center: Opening in 2018, it will serve students, researchers, faculty and the community while leveraging our central location in the mid-Atlantic region.
+- Newark Rail Transportation Center: opening soon, it will serve students, researchers, faculty and the community while leveraging our central location in the mid-Atlantic region.